I saw my first space wizard in 1977. After seeing that first Jedi, I knew that fantasy and science fiction had a place together.

 Many agree with me.
 Paizo’s Pathfinder based an entire region of their game world Golarion on Barrier Peaks and wrote the Adventure Path Iron Gods as a homage.
 Iron Gods features a backwater fantasy town with an adjacent crashed ancient starship, ensuring that the legacy of Barrier Peaks will live on.

 Paizo has also taken it a step further in the creation of their Starfinder RPG, an entire game devoted to the beautiful blend of science fiction and fantasy.
-We’re so excited about Starfinder here at Nerds on Earth that we’ve launched a podcast dedicated to it.
+I now play a regular Starfinder campaign with my daughter and nephews.

 Expedition to the Barrier Peaks perfectly captured the fun that could be had by mixing fantasy and science fiction, and for that reason, it’s a D&D classic.
 There is something to be said about flipping through these classic D&D modules.
 If you are looking for a copy, try Noble Knight.
 They specialize in out of print classics and you can find their Barrier Peaks page here.